 So then, can men be pastors?

 Why would men be offended at the question?
-For one, it threatens to undermine the male privilege and patriarchal power that men have monopolized throughout history.
-It also implies that similar questions about what women can do are equally absurd.
-And, it’s offensive because men, like women, naturally intuit that a prohibition from power is functionally equivalent to an assertion of inferior status, no matter how much some espouse otherwise.
+For one, it threatens to undermine the male privilege and power that men have held throughout history.
+It’s offensive because men, like women, naturally intuit that a prohibition from power is functionally equivalent to an assertion of inferior status, no matter how much some espouse otherwise.
+And it implies that similar questions about what women can do are equally absurd.

 Beyond offensiveness, the question may provoke feelings of discomfort, fear, and entitlement.
 Christians are responsible to acknowledge these feelings because they testify to one’s desires and perceived needs, and therefore to one’s ethical responsibilities under the Golden Rule.

-If Christian men, and particularly leaders, feel a longing or even defensiveness toward a perceived right to such leadership, this constrains them to treat others as worthy of fulfilling similar desires.
-Indeed, it obligates them to realize the very authority they feel attached to is precisely what the basics of Christianity call them to lay down in love.
-The first will be last, the greatest among you must be a servant, and so forth.
+If Christian men feel a longing or defensiveness toward a perceived right to such leadership, this should constrain them to treat others as worthy of fulfilling similar desires.
+Indeed, it obligates them to realize the very authority they feel attached to is precisely what they are called to lay down in love.
+The first will be last, the greatest among you must be a servant, and so on.
 Therefore, we must grant our neighbor the same power we wish for ourselves.
-Basically, male offense to such a question reveals that male privilege and the preservation of patriarchal power, rather than Christian discipleship, are guiding one’s relationship to Christian leadership.
+Basically, male offense to such a question reveals that male privilege and the preservation of patriarchal power, rather than Christian discipleship, are guiding one’s relationship to leadership.

 Can men be pastors?

-Additionally, I pose the question to challenge male church leaders who espouse this idea that women are equal, just made for less authority.
-This hurts women, and it corrupts basic Christian ethics.
-For women – and there are lots of them – who’ve been convinced this is the only Biblical way, some level of psychological disintegration often occurs.
+Additionally, I pose the question to challenge male church leaders who espouse this idea that women are equal but made for roles with less authority.
+This hurts women and corrupts basic Christian ethics.
+For women who’ve been convinced this is the only Biblical way, some level of psychological disintegration often occurs.

 For the many other women who admit their doubts and acknowledge the dissonance, however quietly, another kind of hurt occurs.
-This is the hurt that continues to send people fleeing from the church, and the faith, in order to escape antiquated, toxic ideology and the community it supports.
+This is the hurt that continues to send people fleeing from the church and the faith, in order to escape antiquated, toxic ideology.
 All too often, complementarian teaching begets not “good submissive Christian women” but abuse victims and spiritual survivors.

 Therefore, I ask again, can men be pastors, according to basic Christian ethics, while excluding women from doing likewise?
-Or, is one’s willingness to share power with other people and other genders a pre-requisite for Christian leadership?
+Or could it be that one’s willingness to share power with others is a pre-requisite for Christian leadership?